BlenderCN/BlenderPython/Duplication.md

 Below - using a (parent) disjoint mesh of quads to duplicate the cone (child):
 ![img face dupe](https://cloud.githubusercontent.com/assets/619340/10752213/72749cb4-7c87-11e5-9915-f435458937a3.png)

-> upside:
->
+Things to consider:

->  - it is fast
+ - (pro) it is fast.
->  - Faces have a normal and that can be used as an orientation.
+ - (pro) Faces have a normal and that can be used as an orientation.
->  - Faces have an area, this can be used to scale the duplicates individually.
+ - (pro) Faces have an area, this can be used to scale the duplicates individually.
->
-> downside:
->
->  - you have to create 3 or 4 vertices and corresponding face keys for your mesh.
-(This is a bit more work...it's not really a downside, but it needs to be mentioned)
+ - (con) you have to create 3 or 4 vertices and corresponding face keys for your mesh.
+(This is a bit more work...it's not really a downside, but it needs to be mentioned).

 The code: in order to demonstrate this using an object that has a good number of faces all pointing in different directions and all with different sizes.
 A UV Sphere.
 Here you'll notice the angles and scales of the duplicated object correspond to the face areas and face normals.